 Another brand that keeps it simple, this ice creamery with multiple Toronto locations only has one kind of soft serve: the vanilla kind.
 Then follow the dips, which come in flavours like chocolate and chilli chocolate, followed by toppings like cookie crumble.

-The popular gelato food truck now has a brick and mortar location near Yonge & Bloor.
-Beyond gelato the shop is dishing out soft serve in flavours like mango lassi, vanilla bean and four berry.
+The popular spot near Yonge & Bloor goes beyond gelato scoops.
+The shop is also dishing out soft serve in flavours like mango lassi, vanilla bean and four berry.

 This Cuban restaurant in Scarborough brings us soft serve with chunky additions like whole chocolate chip cookies and brownies with single glazed churros stuck right in the middle.

 The Tokyo transplant is serving up some truly mind-blowing desserts and beverages in their shared Konjiki Ramen restaurant space in North York.
 One thing you cannot pass up on is their hojicha and matcha soft serve.
 Get them on their own or mixed into sundaes.

 Find locations of this joint in Scarborough and Harbord Village.
 Here you'll find quite a large menu of sweet and savoury eats including soft serve in unique flavours like Dalonga Coffee.

 The walk-up ice cream stand near St. Clair West always sports a long line as soon as the temperatures heat up.
 However, one taste of their soft serve in flavours like fresh mint and Ontario apricot you'll realize it's worth the wait.